 Nadia Shpachenko is Professor of Music at Cal Poly Pomona University, where she leads the Piano Performance program and was awarded the 2017 Provost’s Award for Excellence in Scholarly and Creative Activities.
 She is also on the faculty of Claremont Graduate University, where she teaches Doctoral piano students.
+Nadia completed her DMA and MM degrees at the University of Southern California, where she was awarded the title of Outstanding Graduate.
 Her principal teachers included John Perry, Victor Rosenbaum, and Victor Derevianko.
 Nadia Shpachenko is a Steinway Artist and a Schoenhut Toy Piano Artist.